Few to Big: Prototype Expansion Network via Diffusion Learner for Point Cloud Few-shot Semantic Segmentation: Introduction

-In this paper, we explore expanding the effective representational range of prototypes in few-shot 3D learning scenarios.
-Our main idea is to enrich the prototype's feature components to increase its capacity, which we achieve by constructing it from two complementary feature sources.
-On one hand, we retain the conventional fully-supervised pre-training pipeline to distill representative features.
-These features provide a stable semantic core for the prototype, ensuring its discriminative power (Figure \ref{fig1_motivation}, a→b).
-On the other hand, we introduce a self-supervised pathway to provide the crucial generalizable features needed for prototype expansion.
-Motivated by the powerful generative capabilities of diffusion models \citep{ho2020denoising}.
-These models can recover a complete object shape from pure noise when guided by a condition vector.
-In this process, the conditional encoder learns to extract robust, holistic geometric priors even from incomplete point cloud inputs.
-We re-purpose the pre-trained encoder to provide the generalizable features at no extra annotation cost (Figure \ref{fig1_motivation}, a→c).
-Furthermore, to resolve inter-set inconsistency, aforementioned two feature representations must be mutually aligned against the query space distribution before final joint into a single, unified big-capacity prototype (Figure \ref{fig1_motivation}, d).
+In this paper, we explore expanding the effective representational capacity of prototypes in few-shot 3D learning scenarios.
+Our main idea is to enrich the prototype’s feature components to increase its capacity and align it towards the query feature space.
+To achieve this, we construct our prototype from two complementary feature sources.
+On one hand, we retain the traditional fully-supervised pre-training pipeline to learn representative features.
+These features provide a stable semantic core for the prototype, ensuring its discriminative power to segment unseen targets (Figure \ref{fig1_motivation}, a→b).
+On the other hand, we introduce a self-supervised diffusion process to provide the crucial generalizable features needed for prototype expansion.
+Motivated by the powerful generative capabilities of diffusion models \cite{ho2020denoising}, we re-purpose a diffusion model's pre-trained conditional encoder to provide these features.
+While these models recover a complete object shape from pure noise when guided by a condition vector, the conditional encoder learns to extract robust geometric priors.
+These priors serve as the rich generalizable features to expand the prototype's representation capacity (Figure \ref{fig1_motivation}, a→c).
+To resolve the misalignment issue, dual prototypes are constructed from these two feature sources and then aligned and fused into a unified big-capacity prototype (Figure \ref{fig1_motivation}, d).